-Access: Patients can access services to address their healthcare needs.
+1. Access: Patients can access services to address their healthcare needs

-Safety: Patients receive safe and highquality health services, provided with professional care, skill and competence.
+2. Safety: Patients receive safe and high-quality health services, provided with professional care, skill and competence

-Respect: The care provided shows respect to patients and their culture, beliefs, values and personal characteristics.
+3. Respect: The care provided shows respect to patients and their culture, beliefs, values and choices recognised and respected

-Communication: Patients receive open, timely and appropriate communication about their healthcare in a way they can understand.
+4. Communication: Patients receive open, timely and appropriate communication about their healthcare in a way they can understand

-Participation: Patients may join in decisions and choices about their care and about health service planning.
+5. Partnership: Patients may join in decisions and choices about their care and about treatment planning and include the people they want in decision making

-Privacy: Each patient's personal privacy is maintained and proper handling of their personal health and other information is assured.
+6. Privacy: Each patient's personal privacy is maintained and health information is kept secure and confidential